AREAWorkshop/AREA2022/index.md

 </ul>
 </div>

-## Provisional programme : Friday 4th of September
+## Provisional programme : Sunday 24th of July

 The time is in <a href="https://time.is/it/CEST">CEST timezone</a>.